John Cassian: Writings

 Cassian came very late into writing and did so only when a request was made by one or more important persons.
 His sources were the same as those of Evagrius Ponticus, but he added his own ideas, which were arranged in extensive collections.
 Evagrius was, however, the single most important influence on Cassian's ideas, due to his reverence for the "Origenist" monks (who also relied predominantly on Evagrius) of Nitria, Kellia, and Scetis, three early monastic centres in the desert of the northwestern Nile Delta.

-Around 420, at the request of Bishop Castor of Apt in Gallia Narbonensis, Cassian wrote two major spiritual works, the De institutis coenobiorum (Institutes of the Coenobia) and the Conlationes or Collationes patrum in scetica eremo (Conferences of the Desert Fathers).
+Around 420, at the request of Bishop Castor of Apt in Gallia Narbonensis, Cassian wrote two major spiritual works, the De institutis coenobiorum (Institutes of the Coenobia) and the Conlationes or Collationes patrum in scythica eremo (Conferences of the Desert Fathers).
 In these, he codified and transmitted the wisdom of the Desert Fathers of Egypt.
 The Institutes deal with the external organization of monastic communities, while the Conferences deal with "the training of the inner man and the perfection of the heart".

 His books were written in Latin, in a simple, direct style.
 They were swiftly translated into Greek, which indicates the Eastern monks recognized him as one of their own.
 Some of his works had been translated into Georgian by the 11th century.

 The Institutes

 The Institutes were meant to help Castor to establish a coenobium following the model of Egypt, in contrast to the existing monastic life in Gaul, which included the work of Martin of Tours.
-According to Hugh Feiss the Institutes are a counterweight to Sulpicius Severus’ Life of Martin and Dialogues, and are an attempt to put order into a movement Cassian regarded as chaotic.
+According to Hugh Feiss the Institutes are a counterweight to Sulpicius Severus' Life of Martin and Dialogues, and are an attempt to put order into a movement Cassian regarded as chaotic.
 Cassian, who insists on manual work, had a higher opinion of and close ties with the monastery on the Island of Lerins, founded by Honoratus.

 In Books 1–4 of Institutions, Cassian discusses clothing, prayer and rules of monastic life.
-Books 5–12 are rules on morality, specifically addressing the eight vices – gluttony, lust, greed, hubris, wrath, envy, listlessness, and boasting – and what to do to cure these vices.
+Books 5–12 are rules on morality, specifically addressing the eight vices – gluttony, lust, greed, wrath, sadness, listlessness, boasting and hubris – and what to do to cure these vices.
 In the Institutions, Cassian discusses a will that is more complex than the will at the heart of the Pelagian message.
 Willful monks are a contentious problem, and Cassian paid considerable attention to analyzing the will, treating the corrupt will, and chiefly subordinating even the good will for the good of the community and ultimately, the will of God.